-Although we focused our theoretical studies in this work at medium and large $x$ for discussing the nuclear modification effects from the nuclear binding and Fermi motion.
-However, the nuclear effect of $R_N$ should be interesting also at small $x$.
+Although I focused the theoretical studies in this work at medium and large $x$ for discussing the nuclear modification effects from the nuclear binding and Fermi motion, the nuclear effect of $R_N$ should be interesting also at small $x$.
 In fact, the $F_L$ data of HERA at small $x$ is related to the gluon distribution in the nucleon \cite{hera-fl}.
 Therefore, the nuclear modification of $R_N$ is an interesting quantity to investigate gluon dynamics in nuclei.
-The studies on the nuclear modifications of $R_N$ contains not only the standard nuclear physics, in terms of nuclear binding and Fermi motion, but also possibly the gluon saturation physics in nuclei.
-Therefore, such studies could lead to another interesting new project at future EICs because the nuclear gluon dynamics is an important aspect in future.
+The studies regarding the nuclear modifications of $R_N$ contain not only the standard nuclear physics, in terms of nuclear binding and Fermi motion, but also possibly the gluon saturation physics in nuclei.
+Therefore, such studies could lead to another interesting new project at future EICs because the nuclear gluon dynamics is an important aspect.